Rui (Aruhan) Shi

 In my job market paper, I model learning agents in a general equilibrium framework with a monetary policy regime change.
 My research contributes to the understanding of how economic agents' behaviours adapt to past experience and policy changes.
 It is interdisciplinary, and combines economics (general equilibrium models) with computer science/AI technologies and neuroscience research on decision-makings.

 I was a PhD intern at the IMF.
 I was an economic consultant at the Asian Development Bank from Sep 2021 to Mar 2022, analysing debt dynamics and fiscal sustainability.
 I was an academic visitor at the Bank of England from Jan to Jun 2020.
 I was a co-investigator in a Rebuilding Macroeconomics project "Deep Learning in a New Keynesian Model of Banking and Money CreationLink opens in a new window".

 - Financial Economics: 3rd year BSc Economics module, Term 2 2019/20

 - Intermediate Econometrics: 2nd year BSc Economics module, Term 2 2019/20

-Other partners: Mingli Chen, Andreas Joseph, Michael Kumhof, and Xinlei Pan.
+joint with Mingli Chen, Andreas Joseph, Michael Kumhof, Xinlei Pan, and Xuan Zhou.